Barbell Plate Calculator

 How Total Weight Is Calculated

 Total Weight represents the complete load you will lift, combining the barbell and all plates.
-The calculation uses a standard summation method to ensure accuracy.
+The calculation uses a standard summation method to ensure reliability.

 Total Weight = Barbell Weight + Σ (Plate Weight × Count)